 How to protect tropical forests?

-The largest areas of tropical rainforests are found in the Amazon basin (“Amazonian rainforests”), in Nicaragua, in the southern part of the Yucatan Peninsula (Guatemala, Belize), in most of Central America (where they are called “selva”), in equatorial Africa from Cameroon to the Democratic Republic of the Congo, in many parts of Southeast Asia from Myanmar to Indonesia and New Guinea, in the Australian state of Queensland.
+The largest areas of tropical rainforest are found in the Amazon Basin (“ rain forests Amazon"), in Nicaragua, in the southern part of the Yucatan Peninsula (Guatemala, Belize), mostly Central America(where they are called "selva"), in equatorial Africa from Cameroon to the Democratic Republic of the Congo, in many areas of Southeast Asia from Myanmar to Indonesia and New Guinea, in the Australian state of Queensland.

 For tropical rainforests characteristic:

-• variety of flora
+• variety of flora,

 Crown level (forest canopy)